cristianscheid/magento2-weather-widget/README.md

 - [IP-API](https://ip-api.com/docs/) (for geolocation based on IP)
 - [Open-Meteo API](https://open-meteo.com/en/docs) (for weather data)

 Please ensure that your use of this module complies with the usage policies of these APIs.
 If you are interested in using this module for commercial purposes, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/cristian-scheid/).
-I can adapt the module to work with the commercial versions of these APIs, including adding fields to the admin panel for entering API credentials.
+I can adapt the module to work with the commercial versions of these APIs, including fields on the admin panel for entering API credentials.

 ## Installation